Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: Coverage Results

 \section{Coverage Results}

-\Cref{fig:coverage} presents the coverage results for all of the baseline algorithms.
+\Cref{fig:coverage} and \Cref{fig:abations_coverage} present the coverage results for all of the baseline and ablations algorithms respectively.
 As expected, all Quality-Diversity algorithms achieve a higher coverage score than the MOEA baselines, as they explicitly seek diverse solutions.